 - inflatable devices other than inflatable devices (continuously blown) with a platform height of 3 meters or more

 - Boilers categorised as hazard level A, B or C according to criteria in Section 2.1 of AS 4343 Pressure equipment— hazard levels

 - Pressure vessels categorised as hazard level A, B or C according to the criteria in Section 2.1 of AS 4343 Pressure equipment—Hazard levels; except gas cylinders, LP Gas fuel vessels for automotive use, and serially produced vessels

 - Building maintenance units

-- Mobile cranes with a safe working load of greater than 10 tonnes
+- Mobile cranes with a rate capacity of greater than 10 tonnes

 What does not need to be item registered

 Apart from the amusement devices exceptions listed above:

 - Any crane or hoist that is manually powered